JsWatt/styleguide/Haskell.md

 • DO use camelCase for function and variable names.

 • DO use descriptive function names, which are as long as they need to be but no longer than they have to be.
-Good: solveRemaining.
-Bad: slv.
-Ugly: solveAllTheCasesWhichWeHaven’tYetProcessed.

 • DON’T use tab characters.
 Haskell is layout-sensitive and tabs Mess Everything Up.
-I don’t care how you feel about tabs when coding in other languages.
-Just trust me on this one.
-Note this does not mean you need to hit space a zillion times to indent each line; your Favorite Editor ought to support auto-indentation using spaces instead of tabs.

 • DO try to keep every line under 80 characters.
-This isn’t a hard and fast rule, but code that is line-wrapped by an editor looks horrible.

 • DO give every top-level function a type signature.
 Type signatures enhance documentation, clarify thinking, and provide nesting sites for